debraysimon/tpxle-doc/docs/D-Reference/UseCaseGPSPositioning_R/README.md

-# Preparing your tracker for fist use after unpacking
+# Preparing your tracker for first use after unpacking

 This section describes the step by step procedure to get a first GNSS fix on the tracker and update the Almanac information.
 It must be used after first unpacking a new tracker, each time a tracker has not performed a fix for over 3 months, or each time a tracker seems to be unable to obtain new GNSS fixes quickly.